Robogator/Hub/README.md

 Visit releases.robogator.io for more details and to directly download all available official Robogator releases.
 This page is only used as a binary distribution hub.
+See you later, Robogator ♡